-The above adjacency relation defined on the flips in $F$ can be naturally represented by a directed acyclic graph (DAG), denoted ${\cal D}_F$, where the nodes of ${\cal D}_F$ are the flips in $F$, and the arcs in ${\cal D}_F$ represent the adjacencies in $F$.
-(Adjacency in the DAG is directed adjacency.
-That is, by saying that $f_j$ is adjacent to $f_i$ we mean that there is an arc from $f_i$ to $f_j$.)
+The above adjacency relation defined on the flips in $F$ can be naturally represented by a directed acyclic graph (DAG), denoted ${\cal D}_F$, where the nodes of ${\cal D}_F$ are the flips in $F$, and its arcs represent the (directed) adjacencies in $F$.
 Note that by definition, if $f_i \rightarrow f_j$ then $i< j$.
 For simplicity, we will label the nodes in ${\cal D}_F$ with the labels of their corresponding flips in $F$.
-Observe that there are at most 4 edges that share a triangle with the underlying edge of any flip $f_j$ in ${\cal T}_{j-1}$.
-Therefore, every node $f_j$ in ${\cal D}_F$ has indegree at most 5 (taking into consideration the possible last flip that created $\epsilon(f_j)$), and hence $|E({\cal D}_F)| \leq 5 \cdot |V({\cal D}_F)|$.